cvazqu12/miniproject1/README.md

 Q: I can’t execute any commands in the console?

 A: Make sure you are in the correct mode.
-You need to enable executive priveleges by typing
+You need to enable executive priveleges by typing:

 <code>en</code>